stmayne/sagemaker-basketball/README.md

 * Create bucket basketball-predictor-YOURNAME

-* Remember this bucket name, you’ll need
+* Remember this bucket name, you’ll need it later

 **Now that we have a place to store our SageMaker items, we need a development environment to begin training and deploying our machine learning model.
 Part of SageMaker is hosted Jupyter notebooks that allow us to more quickly get building.
 These notebooks come with certain things pre-installed that will make it easier to get started.**